sass/sass/README.md

-The protocol allows first-class functions defined in the compiler to be passed to the host (as `Value.CompilerFunction`s) and vice-versa (as `Value.HostFunctions)`, and allows each endpoint to invoke functions defined in the other.
+The protocol allows first-class functions defined in the compiler to be passed to the host (as `Value.CompilerFunction`s) and vice-versa (as `Value.HostFunctions)`.
+It allows the compiler to invoke functions defined in the host.
 The host API should hide the distinction between the two function types as much as possible, but it may refuse to allow host-defined functions to be invoked on the host, since doing so correctly would require parsing those functions' signatures.